Me First! Radical Selfishness as a Marker of Mature Leadership

 first work with yourself, then work with others.

-„Authentic Leadership Bootcamp“ uncovers inner barriers, „X-treme Management“ tests functionality under pressure and „Mentální lázně“ build long-term resources.
+„Authentic Leadership Bootcamp“ uncovers inner barriers, „X-tream Management“ tests functionality under pressure and „Mentální lázně“ build long-term resources.
 Together they form a coherent development path toward mature leadership based not on sacrifice, but on conscious personal capacity.

 Author: doc.
 Ing.
 Jiří Koleňák, Ph.D., MBA, LL.M.